Learning in Mean Field Games: A Survey: Definition of the problems

-Another point of view, which will be useful in the dynamic settings presented in the sequel, consists in saying that the equilibrium is given by a pair of a representative agent's behavior and the population's behavior.
-Here, it means that the equilibrium is a pair $(\hat\pi, \hat\xi) \in \Delta_\actions \times \Delta_\actions$ such that: \begin{enumerate} \item $\hat\pi$ is optimal for the representative agent facing $\hat\xi$, i.e., $\hat\pi \in \BR_{\mathrm{static}}(\hat\xi)$, \item $\hat\xi$ corresponds to the population behavior when all every agent uses $\hat\pi$, i.e., $\hat\xi = \hat\pi$. \end{enumerate} The second point represents the fact that all the agents are ``rational in the same way'' and hence, at equilibrium, adopt the same behavior.
+Another point of view, which seems a bit circumvoluted in the static setting but will be useful in the dynamic settings presented in the sequel, consists in saying that the equilibrium is given by a pair of a representative agent's behavior and the population's behavior.
+Here, it means that the equilibrium is a pair $(\hat\pi, \hat\xi) \in \Delta_\actions \times \Delta_\actions$ such that: \begin{enumerate} \item Optimality: $\hat\pi$ is optimal for the representative agent facing $\hat\xi$, i.e., $\hat\pi \in \BR_{\mathrm{static}}(\hat\xi)$, \item Consistency: $\hat\xi$ corresponds to the population behavior when all every agent uses $\hat\pi$, i.e., $\hat\xi = \hat\pi$. \end{enumerate} The second point represents the fact that all the agents are ``rational in the same way'' and hence, at equilibrium, adopt the same behavior.
 This viewpoint is unnecessarily complicated in this setting as $\hat\pi$ alone is enough to define the MFNE, but will be useful in dynamic settings.

+Yet another way to rewrite the above definition of MFNE is through the notion of \defi{exploitability}, see Section~\ref{sec:metrics} below.
+A policy is a Nash equilibrium if and only if its exploitability is zero.

 \begin{remark} \looseness=-1 Consistently with the literature on normal-form games~\citep{fudenbergtirole1991gametheory}, each player chooses a distribution over actions \emph{without} seeing the strategy chosen by other players and the resulting distribution at the population level.
 Each agent thus tries to anticipate, in a rational way, the distribution generated by other players' actions. \end{remark}